net-utilities/f5-downloads/README.md

 # Running the script
 When you have configured the script you can run `main.py` to start it.
 Schedule it according to your liking using a Cronjob or Scheduled tasks.

-## How it works
-1. Login downloads.f5.com and download the latest geoip database, if needed
-2. Generates a device list according to the logic above and then for each device it gets a token and does the following steps
-3. Validate that the existing database on the device matches the latest version at downloads.f5.com
-4. If it does, the script exists, if it does not it will move on to the next step
-5. Validate that the update shell script [./update_geoip.sh](./update_geoip.sh) exists in `/var/tmp/`.
-Upload it if it does not.
-6. Run the update script and update the geoip database
-7. Validate that the databases now matches the latest version
-8. Send a slack report if there's any updated databases or if there was an issue with a device

 ## Using the packages just for downloading things and keeping a local cache of software